 Are you feeling lonely?
 Do you have a friend who will listen and allow you to have the feelings you have opposed to try and ‘rescue you’ or offer practical solutions?

 Do you need to connect or disconnect for a time?
-Monitor your exposure to the news pick a time of day that works for you.
+Monitor your exposure to the news and pick a time of day that works for you.
 If you’re not sleeping after the 10 o’clock news switch to the morning or lunchtime news.
-Schedule time to talk to friends, create a routine that works for you.
+Schedule time to talk to friends, and create a routine that works for you.
 Do get dressed and shower.
 Go outside for a walk or run it’s amazing how being out can improve your mood.
 There are some great podcasts out there for all tastes.

 If you find yourself overwhelmed in the supermarket, call a friend, listen to music or a podcast – distracting yourself will help.

 What are your relationships like?
 If you have a partner are you communicating effectively?
-All relationships are under pressure, being with your partner 24/7 isn’t something we often do except on holiday or Christmas.
+All relationships are under pressure, and being with your partner 24/7 isn’t something we often do except on holidays or Christmas.
 Are you finding yourself supported by your partner and able to support them or have you realised that you speak a different language?
 Do you need to explain what your expectations are and hear theirs?
 Have you realised that this relationship has run its course?

 About The Author